Skip to Content

 Orange County Child Custody Lawyer

-In California, the courts are guided to seek the best interest of the child when making custody and visitation orders.
-In other words, the courts are directed by the law to do whatever is in the best interest of the child in any given case.
+In California, the courts are guided to seek the child's best interest when making custody and visitation orders.
+In other words, the courts are directed by the law to do whatever is in the child's best interest in any given case.

 In the majority of cases, the courts prefer joint legal custody so that both parents can participate in making important decisions about their children.
-In some cases, sole custody is awarded because of inappropriate behavior or neglect by one parent.
+In some cases, sole custody is awarded because of one parent's inappropriate behavior or neglect.

 Even in cases where joint physical custody is ordered, the child can spend more time with one parent and less with the other.
-The amount of detail and restrictions on parenting schedules are often determined by the degree of conflict between the parents and whether they can cooperate in the co-parenting process.
+The degree of conflict between the parents and whether they can cooperate in the co-parenting process often determines the amount of detail and restrictions on parenting schedules.

 Determining Physical Custody

 Courts in California generally recognize the benefit of both parents playing an active role in a child’s life.
-For this reason, there is a strong presumption to award joint physical custody whenever possible.
+For this reason, there is a strong presumption that joint physical custody should be awarded whenever possible.

 Sole custody agreements are typically only considered when one parent represents a danger to the well-being of a child, such as in cases of domestic violence.
 However, sole physical custody does not preclude the possibility that the non-primary parent may be awarded visitation rights.